crewAIInc/crewAI/README.md

   goal='Create engaging content',
-  backstory="You're a famous technical writer, specialized on writing data related content", verbose=True
+  backstory="You're a famous technical writer, specialized on writing data related content", verbose=True delegate=False # This agent can delegate tasks to other agents )
-)

 # Create tasks for your agents